-

 MFR program recognized by the Canadian Red Cross

-The AHS EMS Medical First Response (MFR) program has been honoured for a second year in a row for its role in facilitating medical training in Alberta.
+ALTA Paramedic Health's Medical First Response (MFR) program has been honoured for the 3rd year in a row for its role in facilitating medical training in Alberta.

 -